mainguyen-tiki/LightCompressor/README.md

 To report an issue, please specify the following:
 - Device name
 - Android version
-- If the bug/issue exists on the sample app (version 0.9.9) of the library that could be downloaded at this [link](https://drive.google.com/file/d/1x9rtwDIyA3YaokHrthP_kMpxAJNiqZwD/view?usp=sharing).
+- If the bug/issue exists on the sample app (version 1.1.1) of the library that could be downloaded at this [link](https://drive.google.com/file/d/112gWNotTBl-0tp_tvFTyaHxM8Y_UIPIV/view?usp=sharing).

 ## Compatibility
 Minimum Android SDK: LightCompressor requires a minimum API level of 21.

-## Performance
-This method was tested on Pixel, Huawei, Xiaomi, Samsung and Nokia phones and more than 150 videos.
-Here’s some results from pixel 2 XL (medium quality);
-* 94.3MB compressed to 9.2MB in 11 seconds
-* 151.2MB compressed to 14.7MB in 18 seconds
-* 65.7MB compressed to 6.4MB in 8 seconds

 ## How to add to your project?
 #### Gradle

-Ensure Kotlin version is `1.5.10`
+Ensure Kotlin version is `1.6.0`

 Include this in your Project-level build.gradle file: